 Class Meeting Times:

-This is an Onsite Learning course.
+This is an Online synchronous Learning course that is taught via ZOOM.
 You must be physically present to take this course.
-This is an On-site course.
+This is not an On-site course.
+There are no on-campus activities required to complete this course.